 Alpine or Equatorial, waterproof or lightweight?
 These are the factors to consider for the type of camping you will be enjoying.

-- Weight: Specialty lightweight options are available for hikers or you can opt for a 4 Seasons type that covers most general climates.
+5 Things to consider when purchasing: size, material, waterproof, design, and weight.
+Specialty lightweight options are available for hikers or you can opt for a 4 Seasons type that covers most general climates.

 Handy Hint #4: Take a minute to clear away rocks, pine cones, branches etc. before erecting your tent.
 There’s nothing worse than rolling over in the middle of the night and trying to sleep on a rock!

-For hikers, this may not be an option but for normal straight-out-of-car camping, investing in a thin air or foam mattress can make the difference between tossing and turning all night or sleeping like a baby out in the wilds.
+Mattress: For hikers, this may not be an option but for normal straight-out-of-car camping, investing in a thin air or foam mattress can make the difference between tossing and turning all night or sleeping like a baby out in the wilds.

 Investing in a thin sleeping pad can make the difference between tossing and turning all night or sleeping like a baby out in the wilds.

 REDCAMP Self Inflating Sleeping Pad with foam interior takes all the bumps out of an uneven surface, adding warmth and comfort to your camping experience.
+Check the current price.

 You might also consider a tent heater to take the edge off of those cold nights.